jio-gl/vixify/README.md

 Verifiable delays functions (VDFs) are essentialy cryptographic hash functions computing several steps of computation that cannot be paralelized but the computation can be verified much faster, or very fast.
 They have been proposed as solution to energy inefficient parallelizable Proof-of-Work consensus because of their non-paralelizable properties but they raised some concerns regading winner-takes-all scenarios for nodes with very fast specialized hardware, such as ASIC hardware.
 Under certain speed assumptions of the players we can handle the winner-takes-all scenarios, so we don't loose the fairness.

-In more detail, a VDF that implements a function *X → Y* is a tuple of three algorithms [1]:
+In more detail, a VDF is implemented by a tuple of three algorithms [1]:

 * *VDFSetup(λ, T) → pp* is a randomized algorithm that takes a security parameter *λ* and a time bound *T*, and outputs public parameter *pp*,